fzago-cray/liblustre/README.md

 ### logging

-liblustre doesn't provide an API to log messages.
+liblustre doesn't provide an API to log messages, but will send log messages if the application requests it.
 It is the job of the application to emit these logs.
 By default no logs are evaluated.
 To retrieve the log messages, the application has to set a callback with llapi\_msg\_callback\_set() and set a log level with